 Higher product costs from import taxes

-Thanks to the tariffs, dropshippers will now see noticeable increases in their product costs.
+Thanks to the tariffs, dropshippers will see multiple hurdles toward a profitable dropshipping business with noticeable increases in their product costs.

 - Price pass-throughs: Suppliers often pass the extra costs from tariffs to dropshippers, who then have to raise prices for their customers.